Thermodynamics in Environmental Chemistry

 Basic Concepts

-The first law of thermodynamics states that energy cannot be created or destroyed, but it can be transferred or transformed from one form to another.
-The second law of thermodynamics states that the entropy of a closed system always increases over time in natural processes.
+The first law of thermodynamics states that energy cannot be created or destroyed, only transferred or transformed.
+The second law states that the entropy of a closed system always increases over time during natural processes.
 Entropy is a measure of disorder.
-These two laws are the foundation of thermodynamics.
+These two laws are foundational to thermodynamics.

 Entropy